Américas Book Award Workshops and Resources

 The World Area Book Awards sponsor a webinar series on award-winning books, including the Américas Book Award.
 The webinars include a discussion with the author on how to incorporate the book into the classroom.
 Participants are encouraged to read the books with their colleagues, students, and community prior to the webinar.
-For more information and recordings of the 2021 webinars, visit the Global Read Webinar Series.
+For more information on the 2023 webinars and recordings of past webinars, visit the Global Read Webinar Series.

 Teacher Resources for Américas Award Books